victoriacyzhang/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The first time that the tester lost to the system (raspberry pi), they thought that they lost the game completely.
+I had to later explain that they only lose the game completely once they have lost all of their points.
+Otherwise, the voice instruction helps, and the tester doesn't have issues navigating the game.
+The game is fairly simple so far, and "rock, paper, scissor" is a very universal and intuitive game.

+However, one scenario that I have thought of that could cause problems is if someone doesn't know the game of "rock, paper, scissor", and put up a gesture that is not included as one of the three.
+The system does not recognize unfamiliar gestures yet.
+The system should either ask the user to try again or to use that as a losing case.
+Perhaps a game introduction to first time players would also help.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+> I am hoping that rock, paper, and scissor gestures are distinctive enough that there would be a smaller percentage of error.
+However, this should be communicated to the user so they are aware of their potential occasional random losses.
-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?
+> They can be fairly impacted by a miss classification, because their score would be impacted, and they can lose the game.
-1. How could change your interactive system to address this?
+5. How could change your interactive system to address this?
+> I am thinking that one of the buttons on the raspberry pi could be a revert button to revert a game if the gesture was incorrectly evaluated.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+7. Are there optimizations you can try to do on your sense-making algorithm.
+> It would be nice for the system to memorize a sillouette of each of the gesture to generate prediction each time.
+That way, the system doesn't have to go through the whole process of evaluating gestures from scratch every time.

 ### Part D
 ### Characterize your own Observant system